DHI/HydroEO/README.md

 ### Sentinel-6

-### Surface Water Ocean and Topography (SWOT) mission

-## What is currently included in the library?
-- (Needs testing) - Provide shape file of river or rivers of interest to initiate search and dowload of available
-- (Needs testing) - Get report of all available crossings over river of interest
-- (Needs testing) - provide similar support for reservoirs
-- (Needs testing) - provide means of grouping reservoirs and rivers within a project class that can easily process a basin or mike project area to provide usefull data to mike cloud
-- (Under development) - Implement S3A, S3B and S6 data downloads

-## What could come?
-- (not started) - Allow for near real time updates of water levels along river
-- (not started) - Suggest grouping of crossings into virtual stations along river by reach?
-- (not started) - Group crossings over river of interest into selected virtual stations
-- (not started) - Organize historical observations for virtual stations and provide reports for each virtual station

 ## Python development resources
 If you're interested in learning more about best practices for developing Python packages, check out the following resources: